48 Idioms About Roads

 21. The rubber meets the road

-Example Sentence:
+Example Sentences:

-• Practice is over—now the rubber meets the road in the game.
+• Practice is over now the rubber meets the road in the game.

 • It’s time to see what happens when the rubber meets the road.